curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

 I mentioned in the [index page](../index.md) that Py++ would aspire to throw transpiler errors for programs that lead to undefined behavior and programs which run differently via the C++ executable vs. the Python interpreter.

-I came up with a set of rules that need to be followed where if you follow them then your code will run the same via the C++ executable and Python interpreter.
+I came up with a set of rules that need to be followed, where if you follow them, then your code will run the same via the C++ executable and Python interpreter.
 If we get to a point where the Py++ transpiler throws errors for each of these rules, when broken, then we will be in a very good place.
-Right now none of these rules, when broken, throw transpiler errors.
+Right now, none of these rules, when broken, throw transpiler errors.

-If I am missing any rules, I.e. there are other ways you can get code that runs different via C++ and Python, please let me know.
+If I am missing any rules, i.e. there are other ways you can get code that runs differently via C++ and Python, please let me know.

 ## Rules